EllenSt264/my-Next-Game/TESTING.md

 ![Mockup Image - Homepage](static/img/documentation/screenshot-profile-game_list.png)

-- When logged in, a Add Button will be available on each game card for users to click on.
+- When logged in, an Add Button will be available on each game card for users to click on.

 - Once clicked, the selected game will be added to their Profile Game List.